 - Check out the feedback we received from the survey and the engagement summary from the first round of community consultation

-Feedback on the concept design plan closes on 7 December 2020.
+Feedback on the concept design plan was open between 9 November and 7 December 2020.

 This proposed project is jointly funded by Council and the NSW Government’s Restart NSW Fund.